-Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the hall for the village and is there for all to use.
+Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the community venue for Pant and is there for all to use.

-Like most village halls, we are volunteer-run which is why our fees are so low.
-We pay our cleaner and gardener but everything else is done for love.
+Like most village halls, we are volunteer-run which is why our fees are so low and we ask for some ‘audience participation’.
 Feel free to join in!
-Hirers sign booking agreements, but using our hall still involves a lot of trust.
-Particularly important in these difficult times.

 What are the facilities?